Health Topics

 Why do I need an RF test?

-You may also need an RF test if you're having tests to diagnose another condition that can cause high levels of rheumatoid factor, such as:
+You may also need an RF test if your health care provider wants to check for other conditions that can cause high RF levels.
+These may include:

 - Other autoimmune disorders, including: